-The acetabulum is socket in the innominate bone where the ilium, ischium, and pubis are joined by the triradiate cartilage, which later fuses.
-A normal relation with femoral head is essential for complete development of adult acetabulum.
+The acetabulum is a socket in the innominate bone where the ilium, ischium, and pubis are joined by the triradiate cartilage, which later fuses.
+A normal relation with the femoral head is essential for the complete development of adult acetabulum.

 The acetabulum is enclosed by the anterior and the posterior columns like the two limbs of an inverted Y.